 Less than a year after I took the modern pictures of this location, the check-cashing place, along with several other industrial buildings on the block got torn down.
 At the time of this writing, nothing has been erected in its place.
 However, I’m sure it won’t be long before a towering mass of glass and steel will rise from the ashes and help make New York City just a bit more boring and uninspired.

-At first, I thought I had this location finally solved, until I discovered something else that had previously eluded me — the interior is not Spring Street.
-It is clearly a different station from Spring because production covered up the name of the stop on the tiled columns, along with the street name(s) on the large exit sign above the turnstiles.
+At first, I thought I had this location finally solved, until I discovered something else that had previously eluded me — the interior is not Spring Street at all.
+It is clearly a different station because production covered up the name of the stop on the tiled columns, along with the street name(s) on the large exit sign above the turnstiles.

 Right now I’m pretty sure it’s the 33rd St. station for the IRT East Side Line, but I’m still not one hundred percent.
 The 33rd St. station has white-tiled columns with a brown stripe on top, and they perfectly match the columns in the film.